wordofwarning/wordofwarning.org/current/2014-spring/2destlang/index.md

 Box Office Tel: 0161 274 0600

 ####Access Information
-The performance lasts approximately 60 minutes with no interval.
+The performance lasts approximately 60 minutes with no interval; performed in Bulgarian and English, it's not especially well-suited to those with significant hearing impairment; it contains quite loud music and can be very emotionally affecting for some audience members.
 Age advisory: 14+

 ####More
 *Near Gone* is a heartfelt story about survival.